 - heart problems

-- pulling hair too tightly into certain hairstyles like ponytails
+- pulling hair too tightly into certain hairstyles, such as ponytails

-Don’t stop taking your medication.
+Don’t stop taking your medications.
 If you’re concerned about hair loss or other possible side effects, talk to your doctor.
 They can help you weigh the potential benefits and risks of changing your medication regimen.